JappyPing/noise2read/docs/source/Usage/Configuration.rst

 3. INI file configuration
 <<<<<<<<<<<<<<<<<<<<<<<<<

-The following contents are the default setting for an INI file configuration.
+The following contents are the default setting for noise2read using an INI file configuration.
+There is no need to set these if you only want to use the default parameters which have been embedded in the program.

 .. code-block:: console